 *Read about: Stony Brook Grist Mill & Museum

-Herring Run Recreation Area at Cape Cod Canal
+Herring Run Recreation Area Fishway

 810 Scenic Highway (Rt.
 6)